 To remove coffee stains, sponge with or soak in cold water.
 Apply a pretreating product on the stain.
 Wash as usual and air-dry; repeat if the stain remains.

 Pretreat the spot with prewash stain remover or liquid laundry detergent.
-Wash the garment in the water temperature recommended for the fabric.

-Scrape off surface wax with a dull knife.
+Scrape off the surface wax with a dull knife.
 Place the garment on paper towels, crayoned side up.
 Spray the crayon-smudged or melted-on area with WD-40.
-Let stand 10 minutes.
-Turn the garment over and spray the underside as well.
-Allow to sit another 10 minutes.
+Let stand for 10 minutes.

 Presoak or prewash the garment in warm water in a bucket or your washing machine (using the presoak setting) with a detergent containing enzymes.
 Launder as usual with chlorine bleach if it's safe for the fabric.
 If the care label instructions advise against it, use oxygen bleach instead.